telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

      puppet cert list -all

-A certificate should be listed associated to the vm wehre the puppet agent has been installed (note: If there is no any certificate
+A certificate should be listed associated to the vm where the puppet agent has been installed (note: If there is no any certificate
 , please kill the puppet master process and start it again by typing puppet master.
-Type again puppet cert list -all and check if the corresponding certificate is listed)
+Type again 'puppet cert list -all' and check if the corresponding certificate is listed)

-Now the following request can be performed in order to generate all files required to install sofwtyare in the node where puppet agent has been installed:
+Now the following request can be performed in order to generate all files required to install software in the node where puppet agent has been installed:

 .. code ::

      curl -v -k -H 'Content-Type: application/json' -H 'Accept: application/json' -H 'X-Auth-Token: <token-id>' -H 'Tenant-Id: <tenant-id>' -X GET 'https://130.206.127.85:8443/puppetwrapper/v2/node/<hostname>/generate'

-the following response shuld have been obtained:
+the following response should have been obtained:

 .. code::